 Risks of having Premature Ovarian Failure

-The long term health risks of Premature Ovarian Failure include infertility, osteoporosis, cardiovascular, and neurologic diseases and might even have an increased risk of premature death.
+The long-term health risks of Premature Ovarian Failure include infertility, osteoporosis, cardiovascular, and neurologic diseases and might even have an increased risk of premature death.

 Females who are diagnosed with POF also show psychological problems including irritability, forgetfulness, insomnia, and poor concentration.
-Getting diagnosed with POF leaves the female emotionally strained who are known to display symptoms of depression and anxiety which can be categorized as a post-traumatic stress disorder.
+Getting diagnosed with POF leaves the female emotionally strained who are known to display symptoms of depression and anxiety which can be categorized as post-traumatic stress disorder.

 Treatment of Primary Ovarian Failure

 Premature ovarian failure treatment is possible today.
-India IVF Clinic has its infertility centres at different locations and offers premature ovarian failure treatment with good success rate.
+India IVF Clinic has its infertility centers at different locations and offers premature ovarian failure treatment with good success rate.
 To treat Primary Ovarian Failure doctors tend to cure the levels of estrogen, which further boosts the ovary function.